I Analyzed Every Gong Hit on TBPN and Here is What I Found

 Gong hits per episode by day of the week.

-Loudness of the top five episodes ranked by number of total gong hits per episode.
+Loudness of the top five episodes ranked, by the total number of gong hits per episode (from left to right).

-Loudness of the top five episodes ranked by loudest median gong hit in episode.
+Loudness of the top five episodes, ranked by the loudest median gong hit in each episode.